Toll Free 1-800-811-7805

-The original Interrotron was created by Academy Award winning documentary filmmaker, Errol Morris.
-According to Morris, It was named by his wife who liked the combination of the words “interview” and “terror”
+The original device was created by Academy Award-winning documentary filmmaker, Errol Morris.
+According to Morris, it was named by his wife who liked the combination of the words “interview” and “terror.”

-Morris discovered a way to get his non-professional talent to relax, look into the camera and see a human face.
-And, in this way, have a “natural conversation” with the interviewer
+Morris discovered a way to get his non-professional talent to relax, look into the camera and see a human face in order to have a natural conversation with the interviewer.

-Thus Errol Morris’ invention dramatically reduced “terror” and stress and gave a much more natural and relaxed performance with no nonprofessional actors and children.
+Thus Errol Morris’ invention dramatically reduced “terror” and stress, and gave a much more natural and relaxed performance with nonprofessional actors and children.

 He also found it had a lot of additional practical advantages over traditional interviews.

-The early version of the device was a large, ungainly machine… time consuming to set up and adjust and difficult to transport.
+The early version of the device was a large, ungainly machine.
+It was time consuming to set up and adjust and difficult to transport.

-Unprofessional talent, children… those who had little or no comfort facing a TV camera found they could relax and give natural, effective performances in front of the Interrotron.
+Unprofessional talent, children and those who had little or no comfort facing a TV camera found they could relax and give natural, effective performances in front of the device.

 So, an unprofessional interview subject does not have to stare into the cold lens of a video camera.
-Instead he/she sees the face of the director/interviewer and the two have a simple, relaxed conversion.
-Each is able to read the facial expressions of the other, get all of the non-verbal cues involved in normal conversation.
+Instead, he/she sees the face of the director/interviewer and the two have a simple, relaxed conversion.
+Each is able to read the facial expressions of the other and get all of the non-verbal cues involved in normal conversation.

 The director sees his subject directly via the lens of the main camera.
 He sees the framing, focus, etc. at the same time he judges performance.
-Because the talent is relaxed and comfortable, the process not only goes faster but elicits a more realistic, believable, authentic response.
+Because the talent is relaxed and comfortable, the process not only goes faster, but also elicits a more realistic, believable, authentic response.